About the types of scans and real-time protection

 Table: Scan types

 Auto-Protect continuously inspects files and email data as they are written to or read from a computer.
 Auto-Protect automatically neutralizes or eliminates detected viruses and security risks.
+Mac clients and Linux clients support Auto-Protect for the file system only.

 Download Insight boosts the security of Auto-Protect scans by inspecting files when users try to download them from browsers and other portals.
 It uses reputation information from Symantec Insight to allow or block download attempts.